Optimizing Opinions with Stubborn Agents: Results

-\item[\textbf{Harmonic influence centrality.}] This algorithm targets the nodes in order of decreasing harmonic influence centrality. \end{itemize} Each of these benchmark algorithms exploit a different aspect of the equilibrium in equation \eqref{eq:ohm}.
-The out-degree algorithm focuses on the sum over neighbors.
+\item[\textbf{Harmonic influence centrality.}] This heuristic targets the nodes in order of decreasing harmonic influence centrality. \end{itemize} Each of these benchmark heuristics exploit a different aspect of the opinion equilibrium.
+Out-degree focuses on the sum over neighbors.
 The logic here is that users with many followers have more influence.
-The posting rate algorithm focuses on the rate term in the equation.
+Posting rate focuses on the communication probability/rate terms.
 The logic here is that users' opinions will tend to align with their active neighbors.
-The harmonic influence centrality algorithm combines these two aspects to identify active users with a large reach.
+Harmonic influence centrality combines these two aspects to identify active users with a large reach.

-For the greedy algorithm, we pre-computed the harmonic influence centrality of all non-stubborn users in each network, as mentioned in Section \ref{ssec:algo}.
+For the greedy heuristic, we pre-computed the harmonic influence centrality of all non-stubborn users in each network, as mentioned in Section \ref{ssec:algo}.
 We then checked 1,000 users with the highest harmonic influence centrality as potential targets in each iteration of the algorithm.

 We had the stubborn agent post at the average rate as the non-stubborn users in the network.
 This would prevent the agent from appearing too suspicious and potentially being flagged by spam detection algorithms on the social network.

+We start by looking at maximizing the mean and threshold objectives.
 Each algorithm's performance for the different networks and objective functions is shown in Figures \ref{fig:mean_mean} and \ref{fig:threshold_mean}.
 We see similar trends for all the scenarios.
 The posting rate is the worst algorithm and harmonic influence centrality does better than out-degree.
 Our greedy algorithm has the best performance, which shows the importance of the network structure in the targeting process.
 For the mean objective function we see a rapid increase in the mean opinion when less than 100 users are targeted, after which we see a linear growth in the opinion.
 This is interesting because it suggests a few targets can have a large impact on the opinions.

 For the threshold objective function, we see different results for the two networks.
 In Brexit, the greedy algorithm increases the objective function at a near linear rate as more users are targeted, while harmonic influence centrality saturates.
 However, in Gilets Jaunes, the greedy algorithm initially outperforms harmonic influence centrality, but then saturates as more targets are added.
 In contrast, harmonic influence centrality steadily increases at a linear rate, eventually catching up with the greedy algorithm.
 For Gilets Jaunes, we see that targeting 100 users with the greedy algorithm moves 403 users over the threshold.
 In Brexit, targeting 100 users with the greedy algorithm puts 1,197 users over the threshold.
 We see a greater efficiency of the targeting in Brexit compared to Gilets Jaunes.
 This may be due to the initial opinion distribution.
 For Brexit, there are initially approximately 6,000 non-stubborn users above the threshold, which is 7.4\% of the non-stubborn users.
 Therefore, there are many people available to be pushed over the threshold.
 In contrast, the Gilets Jaunes network there are initially about 28,000 non-stubborn users above the threshold, or 73.7\% of the non-stubborn users.
 In this case, there are fewer people available to be pushed over the threshold.
 We suspect this is the reason the Brexit targeting is more efficient.